zenorocha/liferay-learn/docs/dxp/7.x/en/system-administration/system-settings/system-settings.md

 # System Settings

-You can make System-scoped configurations from Control Panel &rarr; Configuration &rarr; System Settings.
+You can make [System-scoped](./understanding-configuration-scope.md) configurations from Control Panel &rarr; Configuration &rarr; System Settings.

-System Settings shows settings in categories.
-Since there are so many categories, you can search for the name of a specific configuration entry, or even a specific field within an entry.
+The System Settings application shows configuration sections underneath four categories: Platform, Security, Content and Data, and Other.
+Each section  contains one or more configuration entries.
+If navigating the categories and sections doesn't lead you to the configuration screen you need, you can search for the name of a specific configuration entry, or even a specific field within an entry.

 Navigate to the configuration you need by finding a section (e.g., Content and Data) of interest, then browse its categories (e.g., Workflow).